-Despite insuring the best possible wiring and low inductance design around parallel diodes, it is still necessary to lower the current capability by 30-40% to account for differences in silicon, temperature and circuit layout.
+Despite insuring the best possible wiring and low inductance design around parallel diodes, it is still necessary to lower the current capability by 30-40%.
+This is to ensure headroom by account for differences in silicon, temperature and circuit layout.

 In some countries where mains power is only 1-phase in most house installations and ranging from 110 to 200 VAC, it can be necessary to use a voltage doubler to get a sufficient high voltage in a easy and cheap manner.

 This is a full wave voltage doubler, it consists of two half wave rectifiers in series charging each their capacitor.
 The resulting voltage across the two capacitors is a doubled voltage of the input.